hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [18:53:16](#1644605596200zIapy:gitter.im) <ingvast (Johan Ingvast)>:
 On another check, it seem like print replaces a number of lines with ...
-It just happened to be close to where my problem is í ½í¸Ÿ
+It just happened to be close to where my problem is ğŸ˜Ÿ
 Win10
 I built it a week ago. git
  a154bbc3f